st-h/ember-content-editable/README.md

 ```

 ## Common Problems
+These are some solutions to common problems browsers have with contenteditable elements.

 ### Filtering Input
 If you want to filter the input, you can achieve this using the `key-press` event.